MykalMachon/mykal.codes/src/posts/improving-anchor-links.md

 ## Temporary animations on arrival at element

-Another thing you can do to improve the user experience of these anchor links is adding an animation / style to emphasize the part of the document you've linked to.
+Another thing you can do to improve the user experience of these anchor links is adding an animation/style to emphasize the part of the document you've linked to.

 I tend to do this by adding a quick "blink" animation to the heading in question: